appsfire/Appsfire-iOS-SDK/README.md

 If you encounter any issues, do not hesitate to contact our happy support team at support@appsfire.com.

 ## Change Logs

+###Version 2.3.0
+**Release date** : April 24, 2014

+- New ad format: Brichter-San (Pull-to-Refresh control)
+- Sashimi: fixed a bug that sometimes prevented the view to react to user's tap
+- Updates and bug fixes for other ad units

 ###Version 2.2.2
 **Release date** : March 20, 2014